VINNOVA funds two SciLife Innovation projects

 Both projects will be coordinated by SciLife Innovation so as to understand best practice and ensure knowledge transfer around partnership models.

 One of the projects aims to explore a new innovative drug delivery technique in cellular systems.
-This collaboration between Candix AB and Marjam Ott, Assoc Prof. at the Dept of Applied Materials Science and manager for the SciLife Lab BioMat facility received 378.000 SEK from VINNOVA.
+This collaboration between Candix AB and Marjam Ott, Assoc Prof. at the Dept of Applied Materials Science and manager for the SciLife Lab BioMat unit received 378.000 SEK from VINNOVA.

 Candix AB, in cooperation with Nanexa AB, develops Nanocontainers for drug delivery using a proprietary nanotechnology platform that enables flexible design to optimize performance properties.“Our Nanocontainers are highly possible to customize with a 90% drug load, controlled and timely release and with the possibility to prepare for targeting and prolonged circulation in the bloodstream”, says Mårten Rooth, R & D Manager Thin Films and project leader from Candix and Nanexa.
 “Together with SciLifeLab and Uppsala University, we will investigate how our Nanocontainers operate at the cellular level.”